hoganbyun/Identifying_Undervalued_Sports-Cards/README.md

 A popular sports betting site is interested in capitalizing on the recent sports card boom and wants to implement a paid tool to provide sports card investment advice.
 While hot prospects/rookies have been the hottest part of the market, recently legends and Hall-of-Famers have also seen increases in card prices.
 This provides an excellent investment opportunity in the middle group: proven veterans who are on track to make the Hall of Fame.
 They are interested in a tool that can identify Hall of Fame worthy players to invest and provide advice to clients early.

+**NOTE: This project concerns potential gains only and are not guaranteed.
+There is always risk of injury/other factors when choosing to invest in sports cards.**

 ## The Data

 All the data has been curated from Baseball-Reference's research tool, Stathead.
 The following batting statistic tables used are: